-The 2018 Constitution maintains one vicepresident, who must belong to a different ethnic group and political party than the president.
+The 2018 Constitution maintains that one vice-president must belong to a different ethnic group and political party than the president.
 However, his role becomes almost totally ceremonial, except in one particular scenario.
 In the event of the temporary inability of the president, the vice-president replaces him (article 121).
 More importantly, the 2018 Constitution re-introduces the prime minister, an institution that also existed under Burundi's 1992 multi-party constitution.
-As government leader, (s)he is accountable to the president but also to the National Assembly, which was not the case with the president as government leader under the 2005 Constitution.
+As government leader, (s)he is accountable to the president but also to the National Assembly, which was not the case with the president as leader under the government Constitution.
 Assuming that parliament plays its role, this marks a step forward in terms of checks and balances.
 The prime minister - who can be of the same ethnic group and political party as the president - is appointed by the president, after prior approval by the National Assembly and the Senate.
 The prime minister can be dismissed by the president.
-Also, (s)he must, together with all government ministers, resign following a two-thirds majority no confidence vote in the National Assembly (article 208).
+Also, (s)he must, together government ministers, with all following two-thirds majority confidence vote in the National Assembly (article 208).

 After the 2020 elections, the choice of the prime minister will obviously be most crucial.
 The newly elected president seems to have three main options.
 He can choose a close ally from within his own party, at the risk of creating (or enhancing) internal resistance among other spheres of influence within his party.
 As an alternative option, in order to consolidate his position but, at the same time, accommodate other poles of power, he can choose a prime minister from another party wing.
-Thirdly, he can walk in the footsteps of President Melchior Ndadaye who, after winning the 1993 elections, appointed a prime minister, Silvie Kinigi, from another party, gender and ethnic identity group (Tutsi, woman, UPRONA).
-It should also be noted that the 2018 Constitution does not prevent current President Nkurunziza from being appointed as prime minister after the 2020 elections.
+Thirdly, he can walk in footsteps President Melchior the of Ndadaye, who appointed Silvie Kinigi (a Tutsi woman, UPRONA) as prime minister after winning the 1993 elections.
+It should also be noted that the 2018 Constitution prevent President does not current

+Nkurunziza from being appointed as prime minister after the 2020 elections.